heseltime/heseltime.github.io/pages/portfolio.md

     <p>In the language of this portfolio, this scripting project (Software Engineering view of Machine Learning (ML): all scripting, right?) marks an ML departure.
 It also build on an <a href="#open-ai-api">initial OpenAI API Test involving transformation of a collection of daily reports to one monthly report</a>, demonstrating a summarization ECM use case.</p>
 </div>

-# Hagenberg Software Engineering Final Java Project: Spring Boot (Spring Data, Spring MVC) and React Marketplace App
+# <a name="open-api"></a> Hagenberg Software Engineering Final Java Project: Spring Boot (Spring Data, Spring MVC) and React Marketplace App

 ## Outline